iemafzalhassan/DevOps-Related-Questions/README.md

 ---

+## 👥 Community Contributors

+The sessions in this series are conducted and managed by our passionate **TrainWithShubham Discord volunteers**:

+- 🧑‍🏫 **Fauziya**
+- 🧑‍🏫 **Shubham Tyagi**
+- 🧑‍🏫 **Altamash**
+- 🧑‍🏫 **Harshal**
+- 🧑‍🏫 **Amrita Kumari**
+- 🧑‍🏫 **Yashir Hussain**

+Thanks to their time, energy, and mentorship, this repository exists as a shared learning resource for everyone in the DevOps journey. 💙

+---

-## 👥 About the Community
+## 💬 About the Community

 This repository is part of the **Linux Series** organized in the
-💬 [TrainWithShubham Discord Server](https://discord.gg/trainwithshubham) – a growing DevOps learning community with:
+👉 [TrainWithShubham Discord Server](https://discord.gg/trainwithshubham) – a growing DevOps learning community with:

-- Regular sessions
+- Weekly live sessions
-- Real-world projects
+- Real-world DevOps projects
 - Interview preparation
-- Mentorship & peer learning
+- Mentorship & collaborative learning

 ---

 ## 🤝 How to Contribute

-We welcome contributions from community learners!
+We welcome contributions from **learners and mentors** in the community!
 To add your own:
 - Fork this repo
 - Create a new folder with your topic/assignment